 Melinda Monroe, Parking and Contracts Administrator

 Input is being gathered from the public regarding commuter issues impacting the Bremerton area and the unique needs of our community that must be considered as we plan solutions for those problems.
-A public survey regarding the project will be distributed in February.
+A report detailing the results from the public survey may be found here.

 On February 9th, 2021 the City hosted an online open house.
 Project staff reviewed the project’s goals and schedule during a brief presentation and then answered questions from the public.
 You can view a recording of the meeting by clicking on the link below, or you may read a summary of the meeting here.